Wireless Networking

 MAC Filtering

 MAC filtering restricts network access based on a device's unique MAC address.
-A MAC (Media Access Control) address is a 12-digit identifier assigned to network devices, ensuring communication within a local network.
+A MAC (Media Access Control) address is a 12-digit identifier assigned to network devices.

 -